Diphenhydramine Patient Tips

 - May cause a dry mouth, which may increase the risk of dental caries and worsen the symptoms of gastroesophageal reflux disease (GERD) if diphenhydramine is used regularly.

-- Not suitable for use in women who are breastfeeding or young children.
+- Not suitable for use in women who are breastfeeding, neonates, or premature infants.
 Elderly people may be more susceptible to the side effects of sedation, dizziness, and low blood pressure (all of which may increase their risk of falls).

 - Overdosage of diphenhydramine has been associated with hallucinations, convulsions, and death.
 Diphenhydramine toxicity may occur when oral preparations are used at the same time as topical preparations.
 Symptoms may include dilated pupils, a flushed face, hallucinations, and urinary retention.